hexdump0815/imagebuilder/doc/daily-driver-experiments.md

 kernel with working audio v5.10 was required
 - info: v5.10.162 kernel, debian bookworm, 4gb ram, 32gb emmc, m3-6y30
   2/4 core cpu
+- update: it looks like the sound driver seems to die after resume from suspend at some point after some days (suspend/resume before keeps it working all the time) - a reboot fixes the problem

 # chromebook trogdor - lazor - january 2023